IMPORTANT: COVID-19 update on courses supported through the HWSP

 Any health professional employed solely or primarily by the NSW Government (i.e. employed in a public hospital, TAFE or school) is not eligible to apply.
 Please refer to NSW Health or your government agency for scholarship opportunities.

-However, please note that applications will be considered on a case by case basis from health professionals employed primarily by the NSW Government who are also employed privately and providing primary health services in areas identified as a priority in line with RDN's Primary Health Workforce Needs Assessment (HWNA).
+However, please note that applications will be considered on a case by case basis from health professionals employed by the NSW Government but are providing vital primary health services in rural and remote areas identified as a priority in line with RDN's Primary Health Workforce Needs Assessment (HWNA).

 What is the difference between a scholarship and a bursary?